 I was driving to work when the tri-shaw ahead of me slowed to a standstill.
-Wondering what the problem was and whether he had stopped for a hire, as the road clear of vehicles, I overtook him.
+Wondering what the problem was for the road was clear of traffic, I overtook him.
 And there on the road ahead was an enchanting sight indeed – although I did not realise it at that time.
-There was a man -one many would describe as a ‘mad man” – and he was dancing in the middle of the road which belongs to all citizens.
-Yes ..just dancing!!!
-A catchy melody was playing over the loudspeakers of a boy’s school nearby holding their sports meet, and this bedraggled tramp was simply dancing to the beat – enjoying his life and the music.
-This was why the trishaw and other vehicles too pulled over.
+There was a man – one many would describe as a ‘mad man” – and he was dancing in the middle of the road which belongs to all citizens.
+Yes, just dancing!!!
+A catchy melody was playing over the loudspeakers of a boy’s school nearby which was holding a sports event, and this bedraggled tramp was simply dancing to the beat – enjoying his life and the music.
+This was why the tri-shaw and other vehicles too pulled over.
 Pedestrians had stopped.
-School boys were on the street watching: many with amused smiles, some even laughing, others just intrigued.
+School boys on the street were watching; many with amused smiles, some even laughing, others just intrigued.
 In retrospect, it was one of those rare moments you have to capture immediately.
 It can change you if you let it.

 Hence Tagore’s question seems apt for me “Prisoner, tell me who was it that bound you?”

 It was me, myself and none other.
 Chained and shackled and weighted down by my giving more priority to getting to work on time than to enjoying a moment by offering companionship to somebody who might have needed it.
 Actually, I do not think he even needed it.
 He was blissfully oblivious of the onlookers – their comments, their laughter or even their ridicule.

 So I wondered … who was really “mad”?
 Was it him or was it me?
 Caught up on the treadmill of life that I did not stop for a moment to dance in the street?.
 And truth be told, I did have the moment but not the courage to forsake the opinion of others and dance to the tune of life.
 How sad.